-Which AT&T plan should you get?
+Which AT&T phone plan should you get?

 Multiple lines you can afford

 AT&T's Unlimited Starter plan gives you what you need: unlimited talk, text, data, 5G access, and SD streaming.
-Though you'll get a fantastic deal with this plan when you sign up for multiple lines, nothing comes without a price and you won't get mobile hotspot data or priority data speeds.
+Though you'll get a fantastic deal with this plan when you sign up for multiple lines, nothing comes without a price, and you won't get mobile hotspot data or priority data speeds.

-Best Unlimited Prepaid: AT&T Prepaid Unlimited Plus
+Best unlimited prepaid: AT&T Prepaid Unlimited Plus

 AT&T's Prepaid Unlimited Plus will cost you $60 per month for a single line as long as you're signed up for AutoPay, which is cheaper than AT&T's Unlimited Starter plan yet with a lot (or more) of the same benefits.
-If you don't mind going prepaid, this plan is a great way to save some money.
-AT&T Prepaid Unlimited Plus is AT&T's only prepaid plan that comes with 5G access.
-It also includes 10GB of mobile hotspot data, 100GB of personal cloud storage, unlimited international text, and talking, texting, and data in Mexico and Canada.
+So if you don't mind going prepaid, this plan is a great way to save money.
+AT&T Prepaid Unlimited Plus is AT&T's only prepaid plan with 5G access.
+It also includes 10GB of mobile hotspot data, 100GB of personal cloud storage, unlimited international text, talking, texting, and data in Mexico and Canada.
 You'll even be able to stream in HD.

-There's not much to not like about this plan.
 If you're looking for a single line and need unlimited data and no fuss, this is one of your best bets.
 Though AT&T may slow your data speeds if the network is busy, this won't happen until you've consumed 22GB.
-And unfortunately, after you've used up your 10GB of mobile hotspot data, speeds will be slowed to 128Kbps.
-Nevertheless, this prepaid plan shines when compared to AT&T's other prepaid options.
+And unfortunately, after you've used up your 10GB of mobile hotspot data, speeds will slow to 128Kbps.
+Nevertheless, this prepaid plan shines compared to AT&T's other prepaid options.

 If you're looking for a way to further reduce your monthly bill, you can also take advantage of AT&T's Prepaid multi-line discount.
-Like with AT&T's core plans, each member of the family will be able to pick the right prepaid plan for themselves (5G, 15GB, Unlimited, or Unlimited Plus) and save between $10 to $20 per line per month.
-For instance, three lines on Unlimited Plus will cost $160 per month and four lines will cost you $200.
+Like with AT&T's core plans, each family member will be able to pick the right prepaid plan for themselves (5G, 15GB, Unlimited, or Unlimited Plus) and save between $10 to $20 per line per month.
+For instance, three lines on Unlimited Plus will cost $160 per month, and four lines will cost you $200.
 It's not as drastic of a discount as you would get with AT&T's core plans, but every penny counts.

 Pros: